 The Company pursues a strategy of diversification of secured and unsecured funding sources (by product and by investor) and attempts to ensure that the tenor of the Company's liabilities equals or exceeds the expected holding period of the assets being financed.
 The Company funds its balance sheet through diverse sources.
-These sources may include the Company's equity capital, long-term debt, repurchase agreements, securities lending, deposits, committed and uncommitted credit facilities, FHLB advances, and federal funds agreements.
+These sources may include the Company's equity capital, long-term debt, repurchase agreements, securities lending, deposits, committed and uncommitted credit facilities, Federal Home Loan Bank advances, and federal funds agreements.

-Cash and Cash Equivalents - We held \$1.1 billion of cash and cash equivalents at December 31, 2019, compared to \$1.9 billion at December 31, 2018.
+Cash and Cash Equivalents - We held \$2.3 billion of cash and cash equivalents at December 31, 2020, compared to \$1.1 billion at December 31, 2019.
 Cash and cash equivalents provide immediate sources of funds to meet our liquidity needs.

-Securities Available-for-Sale - We held \$3.3 billion in available-for-sale investment securities at December 31, 2019, compared to \$3.1 billion at December 31, 2018.
-As of December 31, 2019, the weighted-average life of the investment securities portfolio was approximately 1.0 years.
+Securities Available-for-Sale - We held \$2.2 billion in available-for-sale investment securities at December 31, 2020, compared to \$3.3 billion at December 31, 2019.
+As of December 31, 2020, the weighted-average life of the investment securities portfolio was approximately 0.9 years.
 These investment securities provide increased liquidity and flexibility to support our company's funding requirements.

-We monitor our investment portfolio for other-than-temporary impairment based on a number of criteria, including the size of the unrealized loss position, the duration for which the security has been in a loss position, credit rating, the nature of the investments, and current market conditions.
+We monitor the available-for-sale investment portfolio for other-thantemporary impairment based on a number of criteria, including the size of the unrealized loss position, the duration for which the security has been in a loss position, credit rating, the nature of the investments, and current market conditions.
 For debt securities, we also consider any intent to sell the security and the likelihood we will be required to sell the security before its anticipated recovery.
 We continually monitor the ratings of our security holdings and conduct regular reviews of our credit-sensitive assets.